astuto/astuto/CONTRIBUTING.md

 - **Getting involved in the community**: we love to hear opinions about our product.
 Dropping a comment on an open issue or pull request or joining the discussion on the [Discord server](https://discord.com/invite/SrtUMRp) is an easy yet impactful way to contribute.
 - **Reporting bugs or proposing features**:  [open a new issue](https://github.com/riggraz/astuto/issues/new) on GitHub.
 Before posting, check if a similar issue has already been reported.
 Try to be concise but also unambiguous.
 - **Translating Astuto into a new language**: we want Astuto to speak all languages and we need contributors to achieve this goal!
 Read [this issue](https://github.com/riggraz/astuto/issues/121) to see which locales are already available and which needs work.
-Also check out [this section](#translations) if you want to know more about how `yml` locales files are structured.
+Also check out [this section](#translations) if you want to know more about how locales files are organized.
 - **Coding**: [open a pull request](https://github.com/riggraz/astuto/pulls) with your bug fix or feature implementation.
 Before diving into coding, you may find [the coding and testing section](#coding-and-testing) useful.

 If you still have any doubt, feel free to [join our Discord](https://discord.com/invite/SrtUMRp) and drop a message!
 And remember: there are no stupid questions 😉